hallaji/hallaji/README.md

 ### Hi there 👋

+Shouting out a greeting from across the secret room :) Currently, I'm working on an analytics engine to shape next generation of cloud-based analytics and monitoring tools.
+Find out more about me on [hallaji.com](https://hallaji.com)

 <!--
 **hallaji/hallaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.